Josh-Jo1/ImageClassification/README.md

     - Test  -> loss: 0.7193 - accuracy: 0.7622

 Based on above observations, decided to keep batch normalization layers before all activation functions only (that is, not after pooling).

+Note: Realized after this analysis that change from [Deeper Network Analysis 2](#deeper-network-analysis-2) was not yet made:
+- Train -> loss: 0.4550 - accuracy: 0.8414
+- Test  -> loss: 0.6798 - accuracy: 0.7676